JohnIsutsa/branch-api/README.md

 ### Configuration

 1. Set up your database and configure the connection in `src/config/database.config.ts`.
 2. Configure any environment variables needed for your project.
+In development use .env.development at the root of your project.
     ```plaintext
     JWT_SECRET=qwenvvvvvvvvvvvvvvvvxxxxxxxxxxxxxxxxxxx
     JWT_EXPIRATION=60s